-Most clinical laboratory scientists begin their career in the clinical laboratory of an acute care or community hospital.
-In this setting, a clinical laboratory scientist may be a generalist, working in all sections of a clinical laboratory, or a specialist, primarily working in one section, such as hematology, chemistry, blood bank, immunology, bacteriology, mycology, parasitology, or urinalysis.
+Most medical laboratory scientists (MLS) begin their career in the laboratory of an acute care or community hospital.
+In this setting, a medical laboratory scientist may be a generalist, working in all sections of a clinical laboratory, or a specialist, primarily working in one section, such as hematology, chemistry, blood bank, immunology, bacteriology, mycology, parasitology, or urinalysis.

-Clinical laboratory scientists may also be employed in a variety of settings such as:
+Medical laboratory scientists may also be employed in laboratories in: